ajzeller/google-homepage/README.md

 # Google Homepage
--Reconstructing the Google homepage as guided by The Odin Project: http://www.theodinproject.com/web-development-101/html-css
+-Reconstructing the Google homepage as guided by [The Odin Project](http://www.theodinproject.com/web-development-101/html-css)